Apartments for rent in Jacksonville: What will $1,700 get you?

 11769 Lake Bend Circle (Oceanway)

-The building offers garage parking.
+When it comes to building amenities, anticipate garage parking.
 For those with furry friends in tow, this property is pet-friendly.

-Per Walk Score ratings, this location isn't very walkable and is somewhat bikeable.
+According to Walk Score, this location isn't very walkable and isn't particularly bikeable.

 12349 Rouen Cove Drive (Oceanway)